Mastering the Fundamentals: A Comprehensive Guide to Software Testing Concepts

 System testing focuses on the entire software system, verifying that it meets user requirements and business goals.
 It verifies that all components are functioning correctly together.

-Software teams perform acceptance testing after the software has been developed.
+Software teams perform user acceptance testing after the software has been developed.
 This test evaluates whether or not the user experience meets expectations.
 It focuses on performance, usability, reliability, and compliance with user requirements.

 Regression testing verifies that the software still works correctly after making changes to its code.
 It compares the current version to a previous version and identifies any discrepancies.